bitsnbytez/zombieDefense/README.md

 Air strikes - Scatter bombs a selected area.
 Cannot be upgraded.
 Can damage barricades, towers, and mother brain.

+Zombies - We love to hate these guys.
+All the want to do is run straight for the brain and claw through whatever lies between them and the sweet nectar of grey matter.
+Zombies spawn with a random amount of hit points.
+The fast and feisty ones tend to be weaker.
+The slow lumbering ones can do some serious damage if not dealt with promptly.

 Requirements:
 =============
 A love for zombies and silly games with bad graphics

 Purpose:
 ========
+This started out as an office challenge that got out of control...
 A simple little game that can distract your attention from the mondane world where zombies are not yet a threat.
 Could also serve as a training simulator for the upcoming zombie apocolypse.